 For aging bodies, be cautious not to push too hard.
 You should feel the stretch, but it should not be painful.
 You should also be sure to consult with a doctor just to make sure that your body can handle yoga and meditation.

 Research has shown that meditation is “associated with decreased stress, decreased depression, anxiety, pain and insomnia, and an increased quality of life.”
 Yoga and meditation go hand-in-hand, and seniors looking to fight off Dementia, Alzheimer’s, and other age-related diseases can see numerous benefits from the practice.
 Caregivers designated just for your loved one can encourage them to participate in physical activity, eat the right foods for a nutritious, wholesome diet, and take better care of their overall health.

-If you have a loved one who could benefit from the assistance of a caregiver, whether just on occasion or 24 hours a day, Home Care Assistance Tampa Bay is here to help.
+If you have a loved one who could benefit from Clearwater home care, whether just on occasion or 24 hours a day, Home Care Assistance Tampa Bay is here to help.
 For more information about our services, call us today at 727-330-7862.